matt-richardson/matt-richardson.github.io/_posts/2016-03-29-continuous-integration-with-octopus-deploy-step-templates.markdown

 * the description
 * the parameters

+For script modules, the first three parameters are the same, however they do not have any parameters.
+There are also differences in the way that the Octopus API treats them, but that is outside the scope of this post.

-If we add these as parameters to the top of the script, we can easily parse them out:
+If we add these as parameters to the top of our Step Template script, eg:
 ```powershell
 $StepTemplateName = 'SQL - Test Connection'
 $StepTemplateDescription = 'Tests a SQL Server connection string by attempting to connect to the database.'